biobricks/commitdb/README.md

 });
 ```

-If you have multiple processes accessing the same commitdb (e.g. using level-party) then you should turn caching off.
+If you have multiple processes accessing the same CommitDB (e.g. using level-party) then you should turn caching off.

-If you open an existing commitdb and want to use caching then you should probably call either db.checkout or db.updateCache after instantiating your commitdb to fill the cache.
+If you open an existing CommitDB and want to use caching then you should probably call either db.checkout or db.updateCache after instantiating your CommitDB to fill the cache.
 You don't have to do this, but some types of synchronous calling depend on the cache (sync calls to e.g. db.tail and db.heads) and will fail if the cache is empty.
 If you exclusively use async calls then don't worry about it.

 ## .checkout

 Used to check out a commit.

 CommitDB remembers which commit was previously checked out, even after closing and re-opening the database.
 If called with no arguments (other than callback) then the remembered commit will be checked out again.
-This is probably the first function you want to call immediately after initializing a commitdb instance based on an existing database.
+This is probably the first function you want to call immediately after initializing a CommitDB instance based on an existing database.

 Check out remembered commit: